The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards: The Complete Procedure of the VLM-based Reward Model

-Existing VLM-reward implementations applied a pointer mechanism that decide which instruction should the agent consider at the current step.
+Language instructions in real-world tasks are rarely singular; they typically form a sequence that guides an agent step-by-step.
+A VLM-based reward model must therefore include a mechanism to transition between instructions as the agent progresses.
+Existing VLM-reward implementations applied a pointer mechanism to decide which instruction the agent should consider at the current step.
 We follow this implementation and denote the pointer as $m(t)$.
-It indicates the current instruction of the agent is trying to complete at time step $t$. $m(t)$ is updated according to the following rule:
+It indicates the instruction that the agent is trying to complete at time step $t$. $m(t)$ is updated according to the following rule:

-In both the ELLM and the Pixl2R framework that uses VLM-based rewards, the assessment of whether instruction $l_{m(t)}$ is completed at time $t$ is based on the cumulative reward for that instruction.
-The pointer remains on the current instruction until the accumulated reward reaches a predetermined threshold.
-For a detailed pseudo-code of the existing VLM reward + RL algorithm, please refer to Appendix~\ref{app_subsec:instruction_guide_procedure}.
-Note that our proposed \textsc{BiMI} reward function uses a different mechanism to determine if instruction $l_{m(t)}$ is completed at time $t$.

-In logic, \textbf{an atomic sentence} is a type of statement which cannot be broken down into other simpler sentences.
-While the pointer mechanism effectively enforces the sequential ordering of instructions at a higher level, each individual instruction within the expert walkthrough is not necessarily \textbf{atomic}.
-This means that a single instruction can encapsulate multiple finer-grained requirements for the agent's behavior.
-Therefore, even though the pointer mechanism is implemented, the internal composition of each instruction is not strictly enforced.
-Consequently, the issue of ``composition insensitivity'' can arise when the VLM tries to align agents' trajectories with non-atomic instruction sentences.